Julie-nguyen5960/creative_coding_blog/posts/fifth-week.md

 # Homework 5a

-1. Choose a specific work from a post-digital artist and describe it, referring to Florian Cramer's essay What is Post-Digital? to justify why you think this artist classifies as post-digital.
+**1. Choose a specific work from a post-digital artist and describe it, referring to Florian Cramer's essay What is Post-Digital? to justify why you think this artist classifies as post-digital.**

 ## Matt Kane (@mattkaneartist)